-For large bulky equipment, it is often impractical or expensive to transport the real item to prospective customers.
-For bulky subsea equipment, your client may never see the actual equipment other than in a photograph.
+For large, bulky equipment it is often impractical or expensive to transport the real item to prospective customers.
+For subsea equipment, your client may never see the actual equipment other than in photographs.
 A scale model allows you to showcase your equipment anywhere.
-For complex equipment, a model can be used to explain its operation to customers, operators or even your own staff.
+A model can be used to explain how it works to customers, operators or even your own staff.

 We can produce models from your existing digital assets, import and process CAD generated with common BIM software or work from your rough sketches and dimensions.
 Processing involves unifying loose parts into a single “manifold” object that can be 3d printed.
-Where necessary, we thicken walls and adjust levels of detail to make them printable but in a way that respects the exterior dimensions and appearance, paying particular attention to your brief and the idea you need the model to communicate.
-Our past projects include creating 3d printed models of large city-centre developments from Autodesk Revit to single domestic houses in Sketchup and everything in-between (of-course, Sketchup can do large projects too).
+Where necessary, we thicken walls and adjust levels of detail to make them printable but in a way that respects the exterior dimensions and appearance.

 Where a 3d printed model can really help is in projects requiring extended public and stakeholder consultation.
 In cases where you need to communicate clearly with large, non-technical audiences, a model becomes an essential part of your engagement strategy.